MPhuongLe/blog.hocnoi/_posts/2025-10-18-Herbs-In-Vietnam.md

   </div>
 </div>

+***Balut***

 In Vietnam, trứng vịt lộn (balut) is always eaten with rau răm and muối tiêu (salt and pepper).
 It’s a popular street snack that friends (both the young and the elder generation) enjoy together when hanging out.
-My mom sometimes buys some to serve at home because they are nutritious.
-There’s also a common folk belief in Vietnam that eating trứng vịt lộn helps “reverse bad luck” (xả xui), since the word lộn literally means “to turn over” or “to reverse” — symbolizing turning misfortune into good fortune.
+My mom buys some to serve at home occasionally because they are nutritious.
+There’s also a common folk belief in Vietnam that eating trứng vịt lộn helps “reverse bad luck” (xả xui), since the word lộn literally means “to turn over” or “to reverse” - symbolizing turning misfortune into good fortune.
 My younger sibling actually reminded me of this, since I usually don’t pay attention to superstitious things like that.

+***Mixed rice paper***

 <div style="display: flex; justify-content: center; gap: 20px; text-align: center; flex-wrap: wrap;">
   <div style="flex: 1 1 50%;">